fab2s/SoUuid/README.md

 ## Behind the scene

-The proposed implementation aim at being a simple and efficient UUID solution for PHP language with a high level of protection against collisions.
+SoUuid aims at being a simple and efficient with a high level of protection against collisions.

 The recipe is pretty basic and is mostly inspired by the original RFC:
 - The current time to the micro second is stored in 56-bit binary format (7 bytes).
 7 bytes is one byte bellow the RFC for the 100ns time but it is enough to encode microsecond timestamps until 4253-05-31 22:20:37 (or 2^56 microsecond after unix epoch - 1 µs).